 I was blown away, hooked on learning about Montessori.
 In that moment, a dream was born, a vision that motivates me yet today—a vision to provide an environment which supports the child to reach their full potential.

-Along the way, it became obvious while supporting the child in his/her early years, we had the opportunity to also support the parents.
+Along the way, it became obvious while supporting the child in his or her early years, we had the opportunity to also support the parents.
 When we support the parents, we support the child for life.
-Parenting information is afforded in the form of articles, workshops, and shared during parent conferences.
+Parenting information is provided in the form of articles, workshops, and shared during parent conferences.

 “The hand that rocks the cradle rules the world,” is an old saying.
 But, oh how true!
 Our teachers spend more waking hours with most of our little friends, than do their parents.
 Theirs are the hands that cultivate and empower the children.
 We know, to the core of our being, that this work is crucial in the child’s development of self-worth, confidence in the world, and joy of life.
 We recognize the opportunity to nurture with every nose we wipe, diaper we change, smile we share, and each hug we give.
 Every lesson given stimulates the child in ways we cannot imagine or foresee.